EdwardSpongeBob/SetDesktopWallpaper/README.md

 1. Asks the user for a root folder.
 2. Gathers all files from the root folder and its subfolders recursively.
-3. Finds the right image from the list of files.
+3. Finds the right image randomly from the list of files.
 4. Sets this image as a desktop wallpaper in Windows.

 # Special Features